LouisThong15/Data-Analysis-Projects/Job Salary Analysis/README.md

 # Visualizing Job Salary
 This project is to gain an insight into the job market and employment opportunities in the world by analysing a dataset.
-An attempt was made to determine trends and correlations to gain a better understanding into the market.
+The purpose is to determine trends and correlations to gain a better understanding into the market.

 ## Demo